earthdaily/qgis-plugin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EarthDaily Agro is the agricultural analysis division of EartDaily Analytics.
-Learn more about Earth Daily at [EarthDaily Analytics | Satellite imagery & data for agriculture, insurance, surveillance](https://earthdaily.com/).
-EarthDaily Agro uses satellite imaging to provide advanced analytics to mitigate risk and increase efficiencies – leading to more sustainable outcomes for the organizations and people who feed the planet.
+### EarthDaily is a global leader in Earth observation, delivering unparalleled geospatial insights across industries such as Agriculture, water management, and forest planning.

+With a team of world-class agronomists, data scientists, and Earth observation specialists, EarthDaily transforms the highest-quality satellite imagery into actionable solutions.

+By combining advanced analytics and superior signal-to-noise ratio data, EarthDaily empowers organizations to mitigate risk, optimize operations, and achieve sustainable outcomes.
+Explore how EarthDaily's innovative platforms support the vital sectors shaping our world at [earthdaily.com](http://earthdaily.com/).

 <p align="center">
   <a href="https://earthdailyagro.com/geosys/">
     <img src="https://earthdailyagro.com/wp-content/uploads/2022/01/new-logo.png" alt="Logo" width="400">